-o The fieldwork site must complete all required paperwork and agree to sign the U-M Affiliation Agreement.

-o The student must apply and be accepted by the fieldwork site based on the site's application process.

-o Students must agree to utilize the appropriate Educational Agreement form that corresponds to their method for their field placement.

-o Student's must have earned passing grades for all previous terms including a grade of Satisfactory for SW515 and SW531.

-o Students must have strong reference scores on their application form.
+- o The fieldwork site must qualify as an approved site and the field instructor must meet the requirements. - o The fieldwork site must complete all required paperwork and agree to sign the U-M Affiliation Agreement. - o The student must apply and be accepted by the fieldwork site based on the site's application process. - o Students must agree to utilize the appropriate Educational Agreement form that corresponds to their method for their field placement. - o Students must have earned passing grades for all previous terms including a grade of Satisfactory for SW515 and SW531. - o Students must have strong reference scores on their application form.

-o After applications are reviewed, students will be interviewed and informed of provisional acceptance by January.
+After applications are reviewed, students will be interviewed and informed of provisional acceptance by January.